25+ Fun Back To Homeschool First Day Ideas

 Again, it’s okay!
 You’re a homeschooler!
 You have the power and flexibility to tap into their interests and excite their learning once more!
 You have the opportunity to create a fun homeschool first day to get the momentum started.

-Pick one or two for your homeschool first day based on your kids’ (and your own) personalities and interests.
+Pick one or two for your first day based on your kids’ (and your own) personalities and interests.

 Or, spread these ideas out over your whole first week of homeschooling!

 25 Fun First Day of Homeschool Ideas

-Presented in no particular order, I offer you these fun homeschool first day ideas:
+Presented in no particular order, I offer you these fun first day of homeschool ideas to get your school year started off right:

 1. Special Breakfast